Stochastic thermodynamic bounds on logical circuit operation: Abstract

 \section{Abstract}

 Using a thermodynamically consistent, mesoscopic model for modern complementary metal-oxide-semiconductor transistors, we study an array of logical circuits and explore how their function is constrained by recent thermodynamic uncertainty relations when operating near thermal energies.
-For a single NOT gate, we find operating direction-dependent dynamics, and an optimal trade-off between dissipated heat and operation time certainty.
+For a single NOT gate, we find operating direction-dependent dynamics, and a trade-off between dissipated heat and operation time certainty.
 For a memory storage device, we find an exponential relationship between the memory retention time and energy required to sustain that memory state.
 For a clock, we find that the certainty in the cycle time is maximized at biasing voltages near thermal energy, as is the trade-off between this certainty and the heat dissipated per cycle.
-We demonstrate that a simple control mechanism for the clock leads to a monotonic increase in cycle time certainty with biasing voltage alleviating its degradation at large biasing voltages.
+We identify a control mechanism that can increase the cycle time certainty without an offsetting increase in heat dissipation by working at a resonance condition for the clock.
 These results provide a framework for assessing thermodynamic costs of realistic computing devices, allowing for circuits to be designed and controlled for thermodynamically optimal operation.